steveloughran/engineering-proposals/refactoring-s3a.md

 ### `o.a.h.fs.s3a.impl.StoreContext`

 Common variables which need be shared all down the stack.
-These are mainly the services used by extension points today, when handed a FileSystem instance (as Delegation Token support does, ).
+These are mainly the services used by extension points today, when handed an S3AFileSystem instance (as Delegation Token support does).

-Where the FS does need to be invoked, we use a `Function` type so that any implementation of the function can be invoked
+To access S3A FS operations, an interface `ContextAccessors` will provide restricted access; this can be provided with fake implementations in tests.

+The context will include

 * The filesystem URI
 * The instance of `S3AInstrumentation` for instrumentation.